BemTG/Earthquake-Predictor-using-XGboost/README.md

-# Earthquake predictor
+# Live Earthquake predictor

 Showing hotspots of areas that are due for earthquakes using google maps